 The main thing we do with Analytics is measuring our leading and lagging indicators.
 So one key metric we monitor for Lotto Party is how many groups have been created, because a new group signifies both the end of a loop and a start of a new one.
 Was the person who started the new group a recent party joiner or not?
 That helps us understand the companion growth mechanism.

 But it’s not just me looking at this information in Analytics: it’s company-wide.
 Every engineering team I work with has access to my dashboards and charts, and I encourage them to look at them often.
-I manage their team spaces, and I create a Notebook for every bet we place.
+I manage their team spaces, and I create a for every bet we place.
 I’ll throw all the analytics into that notebook for the engineering team to review.

 I also make short Loom videos for a specific dashboard or a chart in Analytics to succinctly explain what can otherwise be complicated information.
 I share these with everyone, including engineers, data analysts, other PMs, my bosses, and my boss’ bosses.
 Instead of trying to schedule eight different meetings, I can share a four-minute video of the analytics with everyone.
 Everyone can see what I’m doing, the results of that work, and it helps make our gut assumptions more accurate about how users actually use the product.